nogibjj/rust-tutorial/README.md

 # A Brief Rust Tutorial
-A brief tutorial for an O'Reilly tutorial.
+A brief tutorial on Rust for the O'Reilly book Enterprise MLOps as well as Duke Cloud Computing for Data Course.